Grandfather-Father-Son (GFS) Tape Rotation

 - Set the basic retention rules on the primary copy to 30 days

-- In addition set extended retention rules for monthly full backups to 365 days and yearly full backups as infinite.
+- In addition set extended retention rules for monthly full backups to 365 days and yearly full backups as infinite as shown in the sample image.

 This method carves out a graded retention from a single copy.